 - real estate, as in recent years Italians are interested in buying a second home or a holiday home and immigrants willing to remain in Italy search for real estate properties in order to settle here;

-- tourism, which is the most profitable domain in Italy.
-The country was, in 2011, the fifth most visited country in the world, with 46.1 million of international tourists.
+, which is the most profitable domain in Italy.
+The country is the fifth most visited country in the world, with 46.1 million of international tourists.

 - food industry: Italy has a remarkable culinary tradition and lately surveys have shown that tourists are attracted to spend the holiday in Italy also because of the great food and specialties offer.

 Foreign direct investment incentives in Italy